lizfaria/Portfolio-2020/src/markdown-pages/collection/home.md

 logo: /static/assets/liz_logo.png
 resume: /assets/resume-lizfaria.pdf
 ---
 I'm based in Toronto and specialize in JavaScript, React and CSS.
-Previously, I worked at an digital design agency called <a href="https://designtennis.com/about/" target="_blank">Tennis</a> creating innovative websites for education, arts, science, technology and business organizations.
-I build my websites with a strong focus on organized code, performance, accessibility and responsiveness.
+Previously, I worked at a digital design agency called <a href="https://designtennis.com/about/" target="_blank">Tennis</a> creating innovative websites for major education, arts, science, technology and business organizations.
+I build my websites with a strong focus on organized code, accessibility, performance, and responsiveness.

 There is an infinite possibility for creative contribution in software development.
-After four years studying the liberal arts and exposing myself to the oldest philosophic ideas in Western history, what I love about development is its absence of constraints, how far it is from being finished, and that developers can bring it to life however they want.
-Other developers stretch my imagination of what is possible everyday and I want to be part of expanding possibilities and creating quality content.
+I'm inspired by the community of developers who stretch my imagination of what is possible everyday.
+I work hard because I want to be part of expanding possibilities and creating quality content and online experiences for people.

+I am happy when I'm connecting with others to help solve problems.
+This has been fostered in my past pursuits facilitating wilderness and art therapy experiences for youth, and studying continental philosophy and sociology.